andmos/MacKeyboard/README.md

 ===========

 This [AutoHotkey](http://www.autohotkey.com/) configuration file makes usual keyboard shortcuts work with an Apple keyboard on Windows with norwegian layout.
-Makes it easyer to develop on both OS X and Windows with the same keyboard layout.
+Makes it easier to develop on both OS X and Windows with the same keyboard layout.

 Installation
 ------------